 This figure illustrates the total number of people newly detected with CPE each week in 2019 (orange) and 2020 (blue).
-The black line represents the trend in weekly numbers through 2019.
+The black line represents the trend in weekly numbers through 2019 and the red line represents the trend in weekly numbers through 2020.

-Table 1 - Hospitals with current outbreaks (as per February 2020 return for Business Information Unit (BIU), HSE)
+Table 1 - Hospitals with current outbreaks (as per May 2020 return for Business Information Unit (BIU), HSE)